Understanding Parkinson's Disease -- the Basics

 What Is Parkinson's Disease?

-Parkinson's disease, which mostly affects older people but can occur at any age, results from the gradual degeneration of nerve cells in the portion of the midbrain that controls body movements.
-The first signs are likely to be barely noticeable -- a feeling of weakness or stiffness in one limb, perhaps, or a fine trembling of one hand when it is at rest.
-Eventually, the shaking worsens and spreads, muscles tend to stiffen, and balance and coordination deteriorate.
-Depression, cognitive issues, and other mental or emotional problems are common as well.
+Parkinson's disease, which mostly affects older people but can even occur in younger adults, results from the gradual degeneration of nerve cells in the portion of the midbrain that controls body movements.
+The first signs are likely to be barely noticeable -- a feeling of weakness or stiffness in one limb, or a fine trembling of one hand when it is at rest.
+Eventually, the shaking (tremor) worsens and spreads, muscles become stiffer, movements slow down, and balance and coordination deteriorate.
+As the disease progresses, depression, cognitive issues, and other mental or emotional problems are common.

 Parkinson's disease usually begins between the ages of 50 and 65, striking about 1% of the population in that age group; it is slightly more common in men than in women.
 Medication can treat its symptoms, and the disorder is not directly life-threatening.